Path integral approach to universal dynamics of reservoir computers: Numerical Calculation

 \section{Numerical Calculation}

 In the previous sections, we have clarified the relation between the network structure, especially the probability distribution of the coupling constant $P_J(J_{ij})$, and the universality of the network dynamics in the large-$N$ limit.
 The delta and the Gauss class have already been investigated in detail in previous studies~\cite{Sompolinsky1988,Rajan2010,Schuechker2018,Crisanti2018}.
-They can be treated with a closed set of (self-consistent) equations for the 1- and 2-point correlation functions of the reservoir states.
+Importantly, in these cases, we can describe the network dynamics with a closed set of (self-consistent) equations for the one- and two-point correlation functions of the reservoir states.
 Owing to this simplicity, for these classes, we can analytically determine the phase diagram (introduced later in \Sec{s:PD}) in the parameter space~\cite{Sompolinsky1988,Cabana2013,Schuechker2018, Keup2021} and evaluate various dynamical quantities under driving signals, such as the maximum Lyapunov exponent and the memory curve~\cite{Massar2013,Schuechker2018,Haruna2019}.
 On the other hand, for more general universality classes such as the Gamma and the stable class, we need to deal with an infinite number of the self-consistent equations for all cumulants, which would be intractable without a numerical approach in general.

-For these reasons, in this section, we will perform some numerical calculations for the Gauss and the Gamma classes and compare each result to clarify the role of the higher-order statistics in the network dynamics.
+For these reasons, in this section, we perform some numerical calculations for the Gauss and the Gamma classes and compare each result to clarify the role of the higher-order statistics in the network dynamics.
 Furthermore, we give a discussion on the relation between these results and the edge of chaos.
-More specifically, we give the numerical analyses for the following observations, respectively, for both the Gauss and the Gamma classes: $\rm( i )$ The phase diagram and the Lyapunov exponents under no driving input, $\rm( ii )$ Common signal-induced synchronization, $\rm(i i i)$ time-series prediction task.
+More specifically, we give the numerical analyses for the following observations, respectively, for both the Gauss and the Gamma classes: (A) The phase diagram and the Lyapunov exponents under no driving input, (B) Common signal-induced synchronization, and time series inference task, (C) time series forecasting task using the closed-loop network systems.

+As a result, we will show that each universality class has different phase diagram defined by the asymptotic behavior of the reservoir states, and the phase boundaries is desired areas to improve the computational performance.
+These observations suggest the following strategy for designing the RCs to improve their computational performance: $\rm( i )$ Following to Table~\ref{t:UnivClass}, determine the proper scaling of the parameters of the probability distribution $P_J$, $\rm( ii )$ By performing numerical simulations, investigate the phase diagram of asymptotic network dynamics in the parameter space obtained in the first step, $\rm( iii )$ Tuning the parameters near the phase boundary obtained in the second step, and execute the computational tasks.

 All numerical results below were obtained in the following way unless otherwise stated.
 We simulate the discretized version of Eq.~\eqref{network eq} given by